Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

   region  = "europe-west1"
 }
 ```

+Note the region value, this is where terraform will provision resources (you may wish to change it).

 Make sure to change the `project` value in provider's configuration above to your project's ID.
 You can get your default project's ID by running the command: